 The future of transportation has arrived.
 Self-driving cars are being developed and tested by major companies like Tesla, Uber, and Google.
 But what about delivery cars?
 They have the potential to be self-driven as well.

-With the technology we already have today, it is possible for a person to order food or another service through an app on their phone that will then be delivered by a driverless car.
+With the technology we already have today, a person can order food or another service through an app on their phone, which will then be delivered by a driverless car.
 Imagine never having to worry about traffic again when you're ordering your favorite pizza because they'll just come straight up to your doorstep instead.

 However, self-driving cars do present many legal questions, as they can be involved in accidents like any other vehicle.